JamesSo1/TaskManagementApp/README.md

-# Task Manager App
+# Task Management App

 ## Overview

-The Task Manager App is a web-based application designed to help users organize their tasks based on four levels of priority: Do, Decide, Delegate, and Delete.
+The Task Management App is a web-based application designed to help users organize their tasks based on four levels of priority: Do, Decide, Delegate, and Delete.
 This format follows the [Eisenhower Matrix](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method) strategy of task allocation.
 Users can log in with their Google account to save and retrieve their tasks.

 ## Features